The average college student spends about $765 to dine off-campus, according to Student Monitor.

 By the end of 2015, Chegg expects its Campus Deals platform to be available for more than 1,000 U.S. colleges.

 Saving money in college is something you should strive to do as part of your normal routine.
 If you can get into the habit of being financially responsible now, that’s a positive trait that will help you for the rest of your life.

 Users who found this page were searching for:

-- in college how much do you spend on food a year
+- how much do high school students spend on food

-- how much do college students spend on going out to eat
+- how much do college students spend on restaurants